julien123123/pico-epaper/docs.md

 Use show_ram() to refresh the display when you are done.

 >[!NOTE]
->  The display ram dont have any transparency, if you send a buffer to the display RAM, you override what was there before.
+>  The display ram doesn't have any transparency, if you send a buffer to the display RAM, you override what was there before.

+### txtlen("String", font, spacing=False, fixed_width=False)

+Parameters are the same as text, it returns the pixel width of a given string in a given font.

+### txtheight(font)

+Returns the font height.

+### get_poly_size(coords)

+Returns int values of x, y, width, height of a polygon with the given coordinates.

 *See show_ram example
 # Other examples